 As our lives change, so must our homes.

 But one thing that seems to remain constant in homeownership is the age-old question: ‘should I remodel my home, or find something new?’
+It’s the common remodeling vs. moving debate.

 The tricky part about this particular question is there isn’t a definitive, right answer.
 It’s a complicated proposition with a lot of nuances to mull over.
 Our goal in this post is to help you consider some of the biggest factors in the decision to either remodel your home, buy new, or build custom.